Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 06.11.16  Fixed problem where html comment string was not restored properly when toggling source- button.
+Version 1.5.6_0 [B551+06.11.2016].

 - 19.08.16  Keep linefeeds with special elements (f.ex. the one created by TreeAndMenu- plugin).
 Version 1.5.6_0 [B551+19.08.2016].

 - 16.08.16  Fixed problem with textselection- plugin: empty line was created by each wysiwyg-source toggle (with FF browser when editor did not have focus in wysiwyg mode).
 Version 1.5.6_0 [B551+16.08.2016].